Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Cosmic web-dependence of galaxy morphology

-The neighboring filament density has smaller effects on the residual fraction of bulge and disk stars.
-At $z\geq1$, the residual disk fraction increases with filament density by up to $\sim$8\%, but only varies with filament density by $\lesssim$3\% at lower-$z$.
-In contrast, the residual bulge fraction drops with increasing filament density by $\lesssim$7\% at $z\geq0.5$, and the trend stays roughly flat at later times.
-For both, there is a strong, almost redshift-invariant overlap in the residual at intermediate filament densities, much like we find for the residual stellar sAM.
-At first glance, the decrease in residual bulge fraction and slight increase in residual spheroidal fractions may seem to be contradictory results.
-But this is not the case, as the definition of ``bulge-like'' orbits only excludes stars in the disk, but not stars in more irregular or boxy orbits typical of prolate structures.
-Rather, it is more appropriate to think of the bulge fraction as the fraction of \textit{velocity dispersion-dominated} stars.
-Thus, at fixed mass, more dispersion-dominated stellar systems reside in low-density filaments and more rotation-dominated systems reside in high-density filaments, until about $z\sim1$.
-The lack of a filament density-dependence at later times once again likely indicates the prevalence of internal mechanisms over cosmic web accretion signatures.
+The neighboring filament density has a smaller residual effect on the fraction of bulge and disk stars.
+The residual disk fraction increases with filament density by up to $\sim$10\% at $z>1$, but this relationship flattens at $z<1$.
+The residual bulge fraction drops with increasing filament density by $\lesssim$7\% at $z\geq0.5$, and flattens out at later times.
+We note that the definition of ``bulge-like'' orbits only excludes stars in the disk, but not stars in more irregular or boxy orbits typical of prolate structures.
+Hence, it is more appropriate to think of the bulge fraction as the fraction of \textit{velocity dispersion-dominated} stars.
+Similarly, the disk fraction can be interpreted loosely as the fraction of rotation-dominated stars.